Lord, Teach Us to Pray

 Grant wholeness, peace, goodness, blessing, favor, and grace upon us and all your people, Israel; bless us all together, our Father, with the light of your face; for by the light of your face you have given us, LORD, the instruction of life, love, and grace, along with righteousness, blessing, compassion, life, and peace.
 May it be pleasing in your sight to bless your people, Israel, each day and each hour with your peace.
 Blessed are you, LORD, who blesses your people Israel with peace.

-Several petitions in the Lord's Prayer also draw from the Mourner's Kaddish (H6918, "holy" or "sacred"), which Jews recite during synagogue liturgies.
+Several petitions in the Lord's Prayer also draw from an early form of the Mourner's Kaddish (H6918, "Holy" or "Sacred"), which Jews recite during synagogue liturgies.

 Glorified and sanctified be God's great name throughout the world, which he has created according to his will.
 May he establish his kingdom in your lifetime, during your days, and within the life of the entire House of Israel, speedily and soon.
 May his great name be blessed forever and to all eternity.
 Blessed and praised, glorified and exalted, extolled and honored, adored and lauded be the name of the Holy One, blessed is he, beyond all the blessings and hymns, praises and consolations ever spoken in the world.
 May there be abundant peace from heaven and life for us and Israel.

 When Jesus' disciples pleaded, "Lord, teach us to pray," they were asking what changes he would make to the traditional Jewish forms as the Messiah.
-One of the most critical changes was rewording, "May he establish his kingdom in your lifetime and during your days," to the much simpler, "Your kingdom come."
+With Jesus' coming, God's kingdom had broken into history, transforming the future-oriented hope of the Kiddish into the present petition, "Your kingdom come."
 The kingdom arrived with Jesus' presence, requiring a shift in the Kaddish from future to present tense.
 Jews and Gentiles alike would no longer have to wait another day for the Messiah.
-Yet Jesus did not teach the Lord's Prayer merely to infuse Jewish petitions with messianic fulfillment.
+Although the kingdom had already broken into history through Jesus' ministry, believers continued to await its future consummation.

 To implement and practice the Lord's Prayer as a template, follow this: